 Comments.
 We have not created those

-Connecting our blog to the admin will allow us to see links for both the
+Connecting our blog to the admin interface will allow us to see links for both the

 Comments inside the admin dashboard.
-As we’ve seen before, the dashboard currently just displays links for
+Right now, the dashboard currently just displays links for

-To do this, we need to register our
+To connect the two together, we need to register our